Sanmo-Labs/rumpty-docs/docs/deployments/ports.md

 | `PORT` added as an environment variable | Has no effect.
 The platform's injected `PORT` always wins.
 Use the Port setting instead |
 | Health check path returns 404 or requires auth | The readiness path (default `/`) must return a successful response unauthenticated.
 Point **Readiness/health check path** at a route that does, e.g. `/healthz` |

-Runtime logs (deployment → **Logs**) usually show which port the app actually bound.
+Runtime logs (deployment → **Runtime Logs** tab) usually show which port the app actually bound.
 Compare it against the Port setting when a deployment won't go active.